tnikola1/SDMO2025Project/README.md

 The versions of imported libraries are provided in `requirements.txt`.

-It is recommended to create a Python virtual enviroment and install the exact versions there.
+It is recommended to create a Python virtual environment and install the exact versions there.